elysia090/Lab/docs/IPC.md

 16.3 Safety (mandatory)
 16.3.1 Public API MUST be memory-safe.
 16.3.2 Internal pointer arithmetic is unsafe but MUST be encapsulated.
-16.3.3 Implementation MUST NOT create Rust references (&T / &mut T) into shared memory for:
+16.3.3 Implementation MUST NOT create Rust references (&T / &mut T) into shared memory for slot payload and slot headers.
-16.3.3.1 slot payload,
-16.3.3.2 slot headers,
-16.3.3.3 header fields or reserved bytes.
+16.3.4 Non-atomic header fields MUST be accessed via explicit loads/stores from raw pointers (copy-in/copy-out).
+16.3.5 Atomic header fields MAY be accessed via properly aligned pointers to Atomic* types at the fixed offsets.
-16.3.4 Access to shared memory MUST be via raw pointers plus atomics for atomic fields, and explicit copies for payload.
+16.3.6 Access to shared memory MUST use atomics for atomic fields, and explicit copies for payload.
-16.3.5 Implementations SHOULD avoid forming &AtomicU64/&AtomicI32 directly from shared memory bytes unless alignment and lifetime are guaranteed; prefer fixed-offset pointer casts and atomic operations on those addresses.
-16.3.6 All atomics MUST use core::sync::atomic and the orderings specified in section 10.
+16.3.7 All atomics MUST use core::sync::atomic and the orderings specified in section 10.
 	17. Error model (required set)
 17.1 InvalidMagic
 17.2 UnsupportedVersion